 The “Gay” Issue

 Aren’t crossdressers gay?
 The short answer is that some are and others aren’t.
-There is nothing wrong with being homosexual, whether a person is female or male, crossdresser or non-crossdresser.
-Before we go any further, please consider the following:
+There is nothing wrong with being homosexual, of course, whether a person is female or male, crossdresser or non-crossdresser.
+For those who are interested in an answer to this question, it certainly is desirable that their judgments not be tainted by anti-gay predilections.
+Before we go any further, therefore, please consider the following:

 “Is homosexuality a mental disorder?
 No, lesbian, gay, and bisexual orientations are not disorders.
 Research has found no inherent association between any of these sexual orientations and psychopathology.
 Both heterosexual behavior and homosexual behavior are normal aspects of human sexuality.
 Both have been documented in many different cultures and historical eras.
 Despite the persistence of stereotypes that portray lesbian, gay, and bisexual people as disturbed, several decades of research and clinical experience have led all mainstream medical and mental health organizations in this country to conclude that these orientations represent normal forms of human experience.
 Lesbian, gay, and bisexual relationships are normal forms of human bonding.
 Therefore, these mainstream organizations long ago abandoned classifications of homosexuality as a mental disorder” (American Psychological Association, 2014).

-But if having a gay or lesbian orientation is not a terrible disorder, then why should anyone care whether a crossdresser is gay?
+But if having a gay or lesbian orientation is not a terrible disorder or an abomination, then why should anyone care whether a crossdresser is gay?
 The only valid reason for raising that question, I think, is that, for some crossdressers, there are family considerations.
-The stereotype of male-to-female crossdressers being essentially a category of gay men may be worrisome to the wives of some crossdressers, as well as to other family members.
+The stereotype of male-to-female crossdressers being essentially a category of gay men may be worrisome to the wives of some crossdressers, as well as to some other family members.

-At the same time, though, research shows that more than 50% of male-to-female crossdressers in the US are married, while somewhat less than 50% of the US adult male population is married (Statistical Abstract of the United States).
+At the same time, though, research shows that 50% to 55% of male-to-female crossdressers in the US are married, which is slightly higher than the percentage of all US men who are married (Statistical Abstract of the United States).
 Thus, adult male-to-female crossdressers probably are at least as likely as their non-crossdressing counterparts to be in heterosexual marriages.
 Assuming that most people in heterosexual marriages actually are heterosexual, we might extrapolate a bit from that comparison, guessing that there really isn’t any important difference in sexual orientation between crossdressers and non-crossdressers.
 In the United States, being married or single is the strongest predictor of sexual preference and actual sexual behavior.4

 Some Basics.
 But let’s back up about ½ steps.
 Sexual orientation refers to an enduring pattern of emotional, romantic, and/or sexual attractions to men, women, both sexes, or neither sex.
 Gender identity, on the other hand, refers to a person’s internal sense of being male, female, or some type of transgender.
 Gender expression means the way a person communicates their gender identity to others through behavior, clothing, hairstyles, voice, or body features.
 Crossdressing of the kind this webpage is about is an expression of a transgender identity that departs from a culturally typical expression of the person’s genetic sex.
 Thus a genetic male in the United States who wears a dress is crossdressing, because a dress is considered “female clothing” in contemporary US culture.
 Notice that this conception of crossdressing, however, implies nothing whatsoever about emotional, romantic, or sexual attractions.
 Logically, any sexual orientation could be paired with any gender identity.
 The two are not one and the same.5